sukibaby/itgmania-on-gentoo-guide/README.md

 cmake -B build
 cmake --build build
 ```
 Everything should have finished successfully without any error messages.
-Try to run the game.
+Try to run the game (you do have to do this step from the ITG PC itself).
 ```
 ./itgmania
 ```